highered-esricanada/Parallel-GTFS-Workflow/README.md

      - Functools (usually part of Python base)
      - BeautifulSoup via bs4
      - tqdm
      - Google Transit (for GTFS via pip install --upgrade gtfs-realtime-bindings)

+Further (and more precise) instructions in how to clone your conda environment (with ArcPy & ArcGIS API) and set up the required packages can be viewed in the [**requirements.txt**](/package/requirements.txt).

 2) ArcGIS License to use ArcPy and by extension the ArcGIS API for Python
    - **Windows Users**: Single sign-on in ArcGIS Pro or ArcGIS Enterprise (Base Server - minimum).